 The most popular federal grant is the Pell Grant, an award given primarily to undergraduates who have not yet earned a bachelor’s or a professional degree.
-(Some students may be eligible for Pell funding to help pay for their first professional degrees.)
-The maximum award can change yearly and depends on program funding – it is $5,635 for the 2013-2014 academic year – and the total you receive will be based on the results of your FAFSA.
+Some students may be eligible for Pell funding to help pay for their first professional degrees.
+The maximum award can change yearly and depends on program funding – currently $5,775 for the 2015-2016 academic year – and the total you receive will be based on the results of your FAFSA.
 Students whose families have a total income of up to $50,000 may be eligible for the need-based funding, though most Pell grant money goes to students with a total family income below $20,000.
 The amount of total funding available to colleges is determined by government funding, and most students receive less than the maximum.

 Those found eligible for Pell Grant funding may also receive funding through other grants, including the Federal Supplemental Educational Opportunity Grant (FSEOG) program.
 This grant is for undergraduates with the greatest unmet financial need, and most students receive between $100 and $4,000 depending on the intended college and Expected Family Contribution.
 Although this grant can also be considered a college-based grant as it is disbursed by your intended college, it is awarded to schools by the federal government.
 Schools must contribute financially to the FSEOG program for funds to be made available to them.
 (For every three dollars of federal money allocated to FSEOG, the institution is required to contribute one dollar.)
 Your FAFSA will determine your eligibility, as some schools may not participate in the program.